Taking a Break at Cosmic Noon: Continuum-selected Low-mass Galaxies Require Long Burst Cycles: Data

 \subsection{UNCOVER and MegaScience}

 In this work, we use imaging, photometry, and spectroscopy from the JWST UNCOVER Treasury Program \citep{Bezanson2024} and the Medium Bands, Mega Science survey \citep[``MegaScience",][]{Suess2024}.
 UNCOVER obtained JWST/NIRCam broadband imaging of the Abell 2744 cluster in seven bands (NIRCam F115W, F150W, F200W, F277W, F356W, F410M, and F444W) and MegaScience imaged the same footprint in 13 additional bands (NIRCam F070W and F090W broadbands and F140M, F162M, F182M, F210M, F250M, F300M, F335M, F360M, F430M, F460M, and F480M medium bands) so that the combined catalog contains JWST imaging and photometry in all 20 NIRCam broad and medium bands.
+The UNCOVER and MegaScience catalogs make use of additional publicly available JWST data in Abell 2744 including imaging from ERS-GLASS \citep{Treu2022ApJ}, DD-2756 (PI: Chen), MAGNIF (GO-2883, PI: Sun), GO-3538 (PI: Iani), and ALT \citep[GO-2883,][]{Naidu2024}.

 The reduction of the imaging for UNCOVER and MegaScience is detailed in \citet{Bezanson2024} and \citet{Suess2024}, respectively.
 The construction of the photometric catalog is described in \citet{Weaver2024}.
 The UNCOVER program also includes NIRSpec/PRISM spectroscopy selected based on the NIRCam photometry and imaging.
 The full prioritization scheme, mask design, observing, and reduction process for the UNCOVER PRISM sample is described in \citet{Price2025}, although the PRISM spectra used in this work were not included in the \citet{Price2025} release for reasons we discuss in the the following section.